yarpskendaya/codesnippets/README.md

 # codesnippets
-Code Snippets to remind myself of in any language
+Collection of custom code snippets to use in an IDE